 What To Serve Meatballs With

 This fried meatballs recipe is simple and so versatile.
-My husband likes a good meatball sub with tomato sauce and here are a variety of ways to turn these pan fried meatballs into a satisfying meal.
+My husband likes a good meatball sub with tomato sauce and my family will never refuse meatballs served with some sauce and al dente pasta.
+Here are a variety of dishes to turn these pan seared meatballs into a satisfying meal.

 - Easy Italian Marinara Sauce Recipe in 25 Minutes!